CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 Compliance and Security Measures for Importing and Exporting

-1. 11 A voluntary program introduced by United States Customs and Border Protection in November 2004.
-The aim of the program is ensure and strengthen security through the global supply chain, based on international cooperation with private operators importing goods into the US.
+1. 9 C-TPAT: A voluntary program introduced by United States Customs and Border Protection in November 2004.
+The aim of the program is to ensure and strengthen security through the global supply chain, based on international cooperation with private operators importing goods into the US.